Where to Stay in Portland: Complete Guide for First Timers

 Pets are allowed, and it’s a two dog maximum (no weight/breed restrictions) and a $45 one-time fee.

-Hyatt Centric: An Affordable Option in a Great Location in Downtown Portland
+Hyatt Centric: Good Value in a Great Downtown Location

 The Hyatt Centric in Portland is BRAND NEW, and is right in the heart of downtown within blocks of some of Portland’s best bars, restaurants, and shopping.